jekil/awesome-hacking/_pages/index.rst

 - `GetVulnerableGPO <https://github.com/gpoguy/GetVulnerableGPO.git>`_ - PowerShell script to find 'vulnerable' security-related GPOs that should be hardended.
 - `Ghost In The Logs <https://github.com/bats3c/ghost-in-the-logs/>`_ - Evade sysmon and windows event logging.
 - `HoneyBadger <https://github.com/trustedsec/HoneyBadger>`_ - A collection of Metasploit modules with a plugin to help automate Post-Exploitation actions on target systems using the Metasploit Framework.
+- `HoneypotBuster <https://github.com/JavelinNetworks/HoneypotBuster>`_ - Microsoft PowerShell module designed for red teams that can be used to find honeypots and honeytokens in the network or at the host.
 - `Iodine <http://code.kryo.se/iodine>`_ - Lets you tunnel IPv4 data through a DNS server.
 - `Koadic <https://github.com/zerosum0x0/koadic>`_ - Koadic C3 COM Command & Control - JScript RAT.
 - `Mallory <https://github.com/justmao945/mallory>`_ - HTTP/HTTPS proxy over SSH.